 - Putting together these bottles is no sweat:

 Sometimes putting together bottles with anti-colic features is enough to drive me crazy.
 There can be so many steps, and I feel like an idiot if I need blueprints showing me how to put a baby bottle together.
-Luckily with this bottle, there’s not many steps at all.
+Luckily with this bottle, there are not many steps at all.
 Anyone can figure out how to piece this thing together.

 - The nipple moves like the real thing: